mmseng/code-compendium/README.md

 That being said, I generally try to use the best practices developed through my CS, IT, and security-conscious background.
 However I'm equally as happy to receive feedback and pointers about my code as I am to receive questions and share my experience.

-The majority of my PowerShell code has been developed on v5.1, and has not necessarily been tested on v6 nor v7.
-However I am using v7 by default now, and try to update or notate code which has issues on versions later than v5.1.
+A large chunk of my PowerShell code was developed on Windows PowerShell v5.1, and has not necessarily been tested on PowerShell v6 nor v7.
+However I am using v7 by default now, and try to update or notate code which has version dependencies when I become aware of them.

 ### Access
 Most of this work has been migrated from my organization's GitLab instance to our GitHub.com university-licensed organization, and has been made public where it makes sense.